chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 Additionally, the Pyro gnosis has yet to be stolen, as Capitano abandoned this objective after failing to beat Mavuika in a fight.
 Mavuika explicitly stated this in a [post-quest dialogue](https://genshin-impact.fandom.com/wiki/When_All_Becomes_a_Monument#Dialogue) after completing act 5.
 Given how important the gnoses are for the Tsaritsa, it's very likely that another Harbinger will tie up this loose end and steal the gnosis in the future, something which Mavuika has anticipated.
 This once again suggests that the Natlan's main plot isn't over yet.

+**Update:** I also noticed Mavuika said that Capitano won't try to get her gnosis anymore because he respected the outcome of the match.
+This pretty much excludes him from the possible candidates for characters who will take the gnosis, further strengthening this theory.

 > The Captain's subordinates sent us a letter he left behind.
 After our duel at the Stadium, he asked the Tsaritsa to remove him from the responsibility of obtaining the Gnosis, and his request was granted.
 >
 > The Captain respected the outcome of that match and refused to violate his principles.
 But, since this is the final Gnosis, I doubt the Tsaritsa will let the situation stand.
 >
 > Perhaps a replacement Harbinger will be sent here soon.
 I'll make sure to be prepared.

 #### How Signora may be resurrected
+**Some of the content below is no longer true or relevant at the time this update was posted (marked with a red font or struck through).
+The content below is preserved for the sake of transparency.**

 One of the possibilities that Hoyo will do to further the plot is to introduce a new Harbinger we've yet to see in-game and have them steal the gnosis.
 However, I doubt they'll do this as we've gone past the end of the main AQ storyline and introducing a new Harbinger this late would create an awkward pacing.
 I think the more plausible scenario is that they'll have an existing Harbinger steal it as they don't require any introduction and we're already familiar with them, and therefore, prevent the potential issue of having to extend an interlude chapter for too long.

 My theory is that **Signora will be resurrected in the Mare Jivari interlude chapter, and she will be the one who gets the gnosis.** When the Collective of Plenty was released in 5.5, you still can't complete the Pyro Statue or the Tablet of Toma, which strongly implies that Mare Jivari will be released sometime in late 5.x to finish this.

+**Update:** We have all but received a confirmation that Mare Jivari will be in 5.8, given how we still won't have it in 5.7, according to the Special Program stream.

 Additionally, leaks regarding 5.6's new AQ have surfaced in which it will be the act 4 of the Mondstadt prelude, presumably continuing from the prologue, which ended on act 3.
 Considering how Mondstadt and Natlan are separate from each other, it's unlikely that the prelude will contain plot elements related to how Mavuika's gnosis will be stolen.
-Instead, I'm expecting an interlude chapter in Mare Jivari in either 5.7 or 5.8, sometime after either the Mondstadt prelude or Dainsleif's act in Natlan.
+Instead, I'm expecting an interlude chapter in Mare Jivari in ~~either 5.7 or~~ 5.8, sometime after ~~either the Mondstadt prelude or~~ Dainsleif's act in Natlan.

-Additionally, it's possible that **Signora will become playable in 5.8**, which will be on 30 July, with the resurrection possibly taking place earlier in 5.7.
+It's possible that **Signora will become playable in 5.8**, which will be on 30 July, with the resurrection ~~possibly taking place earlier in 5.7~~ (**Update:** The resurrection will probably take place in 5.8, when Mare Jivari is out, perhaps followed by her banner in the second half or in Nod-Krai).
 This is because character drip marketing is always released a patch prior to their release and it would be a massive spoiler to release that before she even gets resurrected, so they might have to figure out a way to postpone the drip marketing before they finally release the revival arc.
-Releasing her in 5.8 also addresses a potential issue of the characters showing up in the silhouette teaser being released later than 5.7, as we still have 2 more characters who were teased but not yet announced.
+Releasing her in 5.8 also addresses a potential issue of the characters showing up in the silhouette teaser being released later than 5.7, as we still have 2 more characters who were teased but not yet announced (**Skirk and Dahlia have been confirmed to be in 5.7 at the time of this update**).

-To piece things together, let's start with the Simulanka event in 4.8.
-This event explicitly mentioned that the fates of Teyvat and Simulanka are interconnected, and the community has found some parallels between this event's and Natlan's plot [like this one](http://web.archive.org/web/20250113145359/https://www.reddit.com/r/Genshin_Impact/comments/1hnf9t4/all_the_simulanka_referencesparallels_in_natlan/) (Wayback link, original post was deleted), and in the event, we learned that Durin will come back to life, which left players speculating about who exactly will be resurrected in Natlan.
+<span style="color:red;">To piece things together, let's start with the Simulanka event in 4.8.
+This event explicitly mentioned that the fates of Teyvat and Simulanka are interconnected, and the community has found some parallels between this event's and Natlan's plot [like this one](http://web.archive.org/web/20250113145359/https://www.reddit.com/r/Genshin_Impact/comments/1hnf9t4/all_the_simulanka_referencesparallels_in_natlan/) (Wayback link, original post was deleted), and in the event, we learned that Durin will come back to life, which left players speculating about who exactly will be resurrected in Natlan.</span>

-One might assume that it would be Durin that would be resurrected instead.
+<span style="color:red;">One might assume that it would be Durin that would be resurrected instead.
 However, I'm not sure how exactly he'll return because it's not like they could just get rid of his skeleton in Dragonspine without requiring a complete terrain overhaul, which is unlikely because some collectables such as Crimson Agates are found on the skeleton, which would make it difficult to rework the terrain without making them inaccessible.
-Also, how would Durin's resurrection be relevant to the Harbingers stealing the gnosis, and why would they execute a plot element from Mondstadt in Natlan?
+Also, how would Durin's resurrection be relevant to the Harbingers stealing the gnosis, and why would they execute a plot element from Mondstadt in Natlan?</span>

-[Recent 5.6 leaks](https://imgur.com/a/9dpYxG4) ([archive](https://archive.is/TKhDg)) suggest that the Mondstadt prelude will only feature Mini Durin and Alice, but not Durin and Wanderer.
+<span style="color:red;">[Recent 5.6 leaks](https://imgur.com/a/9dpYxG4) ([archive](https://archive.is/TKhDg)) suggest that the Mondstadt prelude will only feature Mini Durin and Alice, but not Durin and Wanderer.
 There's also the upcoming [5.6 weekly boss](https://gensh.honeyhunterworld.com/m_29122000/?lang=EN), which had a placeholder title of "Eighth of the Fatui Harbingers", and is now named "Game before the Gate".
 The chessboard itself seems to belong to Alice or the Hexenzirkel as there is a [cover art](https://old.reddit.com/gallery/1jkae87) featuring Alice's hat and a chessboard in a red-white checkerboard pattern.
 The chessboard in A Winter Night's Lazzo might or might not have been a foreshadowing to this event.
-However, until Hoyo reveals additional details on the 5.6 livestream or leakers take a closer look at the preload, the connections between them are still uncertain.
+However, until Hoyo reveals additional details on the 5.6 livestream or leakers take a closer look at the preload, the connections between them are still uncertain.</span>

-Information from HomDGCat suggests that dealing Cryo damage grants the progress to stop the ult, while Pyro undoes the progress.
+<span style="color:red;">Information from HomDGCat suggests that dealing Cryo damage grants the progress to stop the ult, while Pyro undoes the progress.
 This may be related to Signora in that Cryo suppresses her flames, while Pyro would cause her to burn out.
 The boss also has Pyro RES for both pieces in first phase and the king piece in second phase, and Hydro/Electro RES for the queen piece in second phase.
-Nonetheless, this could be explained away by the fact that they're currently shilling Cryo (Escoffier, Skirk) while discouraging the use of Pyro (Arlecchino, Mavuika), Hydro (Neuvillette, Furina), and Electro (Raiden, Fischl) to encourage freeze comps.
+Nonetheless, this could be explained away by the fact that they're currently shilling Cryo (Escoffier, Skirk) while discouraging the use of Pyro (Arlecchino, Mavuika), Hydro (Neuvillette, Furina), and Electro (Raiden, Fischl) to encourage freeze comps.</span>

-This ironically requires Hydro, an element that the boss is resistant to, although this could be their way of shilling Escoffier with her 55% Cryo/Hydro RES shred and Citlali with her 20% Hydro/Pyro RES shred, allowing the players to continue using Neuvillette/Furina while also being able to stop the ult from killing them.
+<span style="color:red;">This ironically requires Hydro, an element that the boss is resistant to, although this could be their way of shilling Escoffier with her 55% Cryo/Hydro RES shred and Citlali with her 20% Hydro/Pyro RES shred, allowing the players to continue using Neuvillette/Furina while also being able to stop the ult from killing them.</span>

-Details regarding this is still scarce, so we'll still have to wait until either the livestream or the preload before I can speculate on what this really means for Signora.
+<span style="color:red;">Details regarding this is still scarce, so we'll still have to wait until either the livestream or the preload before I can speculate on what this really means for Signora.</span>

 <div style="text-align: center;font-size:small"><img src="/images/signora/lazzomoth.png" width="640"/><br />The chessboard and Signora's moth in A Winter Night's Lazzo</div>

-This leaves room for speculation, and I feel like this may be something that Hoyo wants you to read between the lines in order to be able to reach a conclusion, because I don't think the resurrected character would be that obvious, and it's a good writing strategy to subvert the audience's expectations and do something that people have anticipated the least.
+<span style="color:red;">This leaves room for speculation, and I feel like this may be something that Hoyo wants you to read between the lines in order to be able to reach a conclusion, because I don't think the resurrected character would be that obvious, and it's a good writing strategy to subvert the audience's expectations and do something that people have anticipated the least.

-Here's a few scenarios on how they may execute this:
+<span style="color:red;">Here's a few scenarios on how they may execute this:

-#### Scenario 1: Wanderer represents Capitano while Mini Durin represents Signora
+<span style="color:red;">**Scenario 1: Wanderer represents Capitano while Mini Durin represents Signora**

-This was my original theory before 5.6 leaks came out, and it has a major flaw that I'll get to later.
+<span style="color:red;">This was my original theory before 5.6 leaks came out, and it has a major flaw that I'll get to later.

-Capitano seems to be analogous to Wanderer because the former is a Harbinger who helped save Natlan and prevented Mavuika from dying, while Scara helped to take care of Mini Durin.
+<span style="color:red;">Capitano seems to be analogous to Wanderer because the former is a Harbinger who helped save Natlan and prevented Mavuika from dying, while Scara helped to take care of Mini Durin.
 But what about Mini Durin himself?

-In Simulanka, Durin is portrayed as a character who was misunderstood by the Simulankan residents/toys.
+<span style="color:red;">In Simulanka, Durin is portrayed as a character who was misunderstood by the Simulankan residents/toys.
 He just wanted to be friends but everyone avoided him because he looked frightening and turned everything he came into contact with into toy blocks, which destroyed them in the process.
 At the end of the day, he was defeated by the MC, and then he was brought back as Mini Durin after being blessed by the main characters (Wanderer, Navia, MC, Kirara, and Nilou).

-Does this sound familiar to you?
+<span style="color:red;">Does this sound familiar to you?
 That's because it sounds a lot like Signora.
 Her backstory is that she's the Crimson Witch of Flames.
 She never had the intention of killing innocent people and only wanted to purge the Abyss out of existence, but everyone avoided her because she's a literal burning witch who destroyed everything in her path.
 In Inazuma, she was defeated by the player in Tenshukaku, resulting in her death, and if the whole Durin arc refers to Signora instead of Durin himself, then this could mean that we will be the one who resurrects her, with Capitano (analogous to Wanderer) possibly intervening given how he transferred his life force to the Lord of the Night, which might give him powers we haven't known yet.

-#### Scenario 2: Wanderer represents Signora while Mini Durin represents himself and/or Durin
+<span style="color:red;">Scenario 2: Wanderer represents Signora while Mini Durin represents himself and/or Durin

-Because Wanderer is an ex-Harbinger, and Signora was removed from the ranks of the Harbingers after she was executed, it's possible that Wanderer is analogous to Signora instead, as the latter would also be an ex-Harbinger if she gets resurrected, unless if her Harbinger status is reinstated.
+<span style="color:red;">Because Wanderer is an ex-Harbinger, and Signora was removed from the ranks of the Harbingers after she was executed, it's possible that Wanderer is analogous to Signora instead, as the latter would also be an ex-Harbinger if she gets resurrected, unless if her Harbinger status is reinstated.
 Similarly, both Wanderer and Signora have a tragic past which led them to join the ranks of the Harbingers, and both have a sense of betrayal (Wanderer feeling betrayed by humanity, Signora feeling betrayed by Barbatos), so the two do have some parallels here.

-There is the possibility that Scara will only be taking care of Mini Durin, while Signora deals with the real Durin, though at the same time, Simulanka's quest says otherwise.
+<span style="color:red;">There is the possibility that Scara will only be taking care of Mini Durin, while Signora deals with the real Durin, though at the same time, Simulanka's quest says otherwise.
 This is the major flaw with these two theories.

 > Albedo: You saved the Durin of this world.
 I don't see that as a mere coincidence.
 >